fncbook/fnc/book/appendix/linear-algebra.md

 An $m\times n$ matrix $\mathbf{A}$ is a rectangular $m$-by-$n$ array of numbers called **elements** or **entries**.
 The numbers $m$ and $n$ are called the **row dimension** and the **column dimension**, respectively; collectively they describe the **size** of $\mathbf{A}$.
 We say $\mathbf{A}$ belongs to $\mathbb{R}^{m\times n}$ if its entries are real or $\mathbb{C}^{m\times n}$ if they are complex-valued.
 A **square** matrix has equal row and column dimensions.
 A **row vector** has dimension $1\times n$, while a **column vector** has dimension $m \times 1$.
 By default, a vector is understood to be a column vector, and we use $\mathbb{R}^n$ or $\mathbb{C}^n$ to denote spaces of vectors.
 An ordinary number in $\mathbb{R}$ or $\mathbb{C}$ may be called a **scalar**.

 We use capital letters in bold to refer to matrices, and lowercase bold letters for vectors.
-In this book, all vectors are column vectors---in other words, matrices with multiple rows and one column.
+In this book, all vectors are column vectors—in other words, matrices with multiple rows and one column.
 The bold symbol $\boldsymbol{0}$ may refer to a vector of all zeros or to a zero matrix, depending on context; we use $0$ as the scalar zero only.

 To refer to a specific element of a matrix, we use the uppercase name of the matrix *without* boldface, as in $A_{24}$ to mean the $(2,4)$ element of $\mathbf{A}$.
 To refer to an element of a vector, we use just one subscript, as in $x_3$.
 If you see a boldface character with one or more subscripts, then you know that it is a matrix or vector that belongs to a numbered collection.